 To delete your presenter notes, simply go the part of the presentation where you want your notes removed, click on the Show Presenter Notes icon in the top right corner (or open the sidebar from the thumbnail of the presentation step in the left sidebar) and delete your text from there.

 Viewing your notes in Presenter View

 To access your notes while presenting or practicing, click the arrow next to blue Present button in the top toolbar and select Presenter View from the dropdown menu.
 This will open the presentation both in "presenter view" and "present view" .
 The latter does not include your notes and this is the window your audience will see when you're presenting.
 Make sure to choose this window to share while using a projector or screen sharing with a video conferencing tool.

-In "presenter view", you will see your presentation broken down into individual steps, your notes on the side (if you added any), and a timer.
+In "presenter view", you will see your presentation broken down into individual steps, your notes on the side (if you added any), and a timer (that you can reset when you are practicing).
+You will also be able to increase or reduce the text size.
 Use the arrows on the bottom to navigate through your content with your notes displayed.
 Your audience will be able to see and follow the presentation steps without seeing your notes.